Featured Researcher: Alyssa Johnsen – Bristol Myers Squibb

 Central New Jersey

-Alyssa serves as vice president of Immunology and Fibrosis Clinical Development at Bristol Myers Squibb.
+Alyssa serves as senior vice president and head of Clinical Development, Immunology, Cardiovascular and Neuroscience at Bristol Myers Squibb.
 In this role, Alyssa leads a team that oversees the clinical development of potential medicines for people with immune-mediated and fibrotic diseases, where she applies knowledge and insights from years of experience in immunology, specifically rheumatology, and oncology.

 Alyssa’s team is responsible for designing and executing clinical trials, interpretation of the data/findings and collaboration with a cross-functional team that works with health authorities to gain regulatory approval for medicines.
 Her team also helps to successfully transition new medicines to the market to deliver them to patients.